TOURS

 Cost: $20/adult, $10/youth/kids

 Description: One of the main reasons the Sacramento Valley is so attractive to wintering waterfowl is because the multitude of rice farming operations provide vast acreages of temporary wetlands in which the birds can rest and feed.
 One of the premier spots to view waterfowl and other birds wintering on flooded rice fields is Montna Farms.
 Located in Dingville, just south of Yuba City, CA, agriculture and wildlife blend in harmony at Montna Farms.
-Jon Munger, Operations Manager, will share with us how rice moves from field to fork through growing, drying, storing, milling and marketing.
+Jon Munger, President, will share with us how rice moves from field to fork through growing, drying, storing, milling and marketing.
 We’ll discover how California’s rice industry is sustaining agriculture and waterfowl.
 Then we’ll see the huge fields of wintering waterfowl, where we’ll get great views of Tundra Swans, geese, ducks, White-faced Ibis, herons, egrets, raptors, and lots more!

 Leaders: Jon Munger and David Rosen